LucaCastellaro/CNAS.Business/README.md

 ## How

 ### Install
-1. Search for "CNAS.Presentation" in the nuget store
+1. Search for "CNAS.Business" in the nuget store
 2. Install said nuget

 ### Usage